AleksanderDalton0511/Weather/README.md

 3) Type "npm run web".
 This will open the app in browser.
 However, because this is an android app, you would want to see it on phone screen.
 4) To open this app on your device, download Expo Go on your device.
 5) In Expo Go main menu, press "Scan QR code" and scan the QR code you received right after typing "npm run web"

+*If you have an Android device, you can download the app from Google Play https://play.google.com/store/apps/details?id=com.aleksanderdalton0511.Weather&pli=1